-Below you'll find a short description of a very complex fat disorder, which affects probably at least 10%-11% of women in America, but is still markedly under-diagnosed in the US.
+Below you'll find a short description of a very complex fat disorder, which affects probably at least (officially)10%-11% of women in America, but is still markedly under-diagnosed in the US.
 We think it may be as much as 20%.

 Lipedema (painful fat syndrome) is a chronic disease that occurs almost exclusively in females.
 It is characterized by bilateral, symmetrical fatty tissue excess, mainly in the hip region, upper and lower leg areas and combined with a tendency for leg swelling that worsens with standing.